Mini spinach muffins with banana are 100% whole grain and a kid favorite. They make a perfect school lunch and the extras freeze beautifully.

 But when it’s quality ingredients and a good source of fruits and vegetables and whole grains, it’s hard to fight it.
 (And I've got a note in the recipe card about how to make these with honey so they are naturally sweetened too.)

 Plus these mini banana and spinach muffins are so pretty and they smell absolutely amazing when they are baking.

 Please do sneak one for yourself because they are scrumptious!

 These make a lovely finger food for toddlers, too.
 (I avoided giving my kids anything with sugar or sweeteners in it before they turned 1, but you could give these to a baby otherwise.)

 They also freeze really well, so I always have some on hand to pack for school lunches.
 Which is why I wrote the recipe to make so many!
 I figure while I'm at it... 😉

-I like to pair a few of these with a bowl of yogurt mixed with fruit and usually raisins or grapes and their milk.
+I like to pair a few of these muffins with a bowl of yogurt mixed with fruit, a side of fruit - usually raisins or grapes - and their milk.
 I know they are feasting well.